nicoverbruggen/NickelTypeFix/README.md

 ## Development

-This repository was created with the assistance of large language models (specifically, Opus 4.8 and GPT 5.5).
+This repository was created with the assistance of large language models (specifically, Claude Opus 4.8, GPT 5.5, and Claude Fable 5).
 All of it was carefully reviewed by the author, and tested on the author's actual Kobo devices before release.

 ## License